kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 In order to diff the current configuration with the future configuration, we do the following:

-- get the current object from the server,
+1. get the current object from the server,
-- prepare an apply request that is sent with the `dryRun` flag and returns the hypothetical object,
+1. prepare an apply request that is sent with the `dryRun` flag and returns the hypothetical object,
-- we carefuly insert the resourceVersion in the patch that we send, in order to make sure that we're patching the exact same object we've seen.
-This guarantees us that we're going to diff the same versions of the objects (which avoids diffing things that are unrelated),
+1. carefully insert the resourceVersion in the patch that we send, in order to make sure that we're patching and diffing the exact same object version we've seen to avoid diffing unrelated objects,
-- each of these objects are saved in files with specific names (using their GVK) to avoid collisions,
+1. save each of these objects in files with specific names using their GVK to avoid collisions,
-- these files  are diffed either using diff(1), or using the binary provided in `KUBECTL_EXTERNAL_DIFF`.
+1. diff these files either using `diff(1)`, or using the binary provided in `KUBECTL_EXTERNAL_DIFF`.

 ### Test Plan